demarcj/world_countries/README.md

 Can on any country and it'll take you to a detail page where you can get more information

-## Where can I see the current version of World Countries
+## Where can I see the current version of World Countries.

 You can see the current version of the app here: